 Day 5 – DUNES AND LAGOONS

 We will leave Tafnidilt crossing a steep range of dunes.
 From this point, we will be in the territories that were known as Western Sahara, a forbidden territory during the long war that opposed the Front Polisario to Morocco.
 The itinerary follows a crag, between desert and sea. ocean.

 The Naila salt lagoon, separated from the ocean by a row of dunes has an estuary opening to the Atlantic Ocean.
 It is the largest salt lake in Morocco (100 Km 2 ).
-The protected area of great natural beauty, it is an important resting point on the bird’s migratory way that hosts up to 20.000 individuals as flamingos, cormorants, gulls, herons… We will explore this emerald water enclosed in a wide frame of yellow dunes and brown escarpments on a local fisherman’s boat.
+Protected area of great natural beauty, it is an important resting point on the bird’s migratory way that hosts up to 20.000 individuals as flamingos, cormorants, gulls, herons… We will navigate to discover this emerald water enclosed in a wide frame of yellow dunes and brown escarpments on local fisherman wooden boats.

 Day 6 – SMARA, DESERT CITADEL

-The boat will take us back inland; after a drive in the rocky desert region of the Seguia el Hamra, we arrive at Smara.
+After a drive in the rocky desert region of the Seguia el Hamra we arrive to Smara.